CSC105-2024/G13-MindMood-PreHack-2025/README.md

 Copy
 Edit
 npm install
-Create a .env file and configure the environment:
+Create a .env file and configure the following variables:

-env
+ini
 Copy
 Edit
 DATABASE_URL="file:./dev.db"
-JWT_SECRET="your_jwt_secret"
-Apply Prisma migrations:
+Start the development server:

 bash
 Copy
 Edit
-npx prisma migrate dev --name init
-Start the backend server:

-bash
-Copy
-Edit
 npm run dev
-The server will be available at http://localhost:8000
+The server will be running on http://localhost:3000